-There is a fine line in designing a system that uses this technology optimally, since automation is the basic tenet of IVRs.
-According to the report, it was noted that one of the basic goals of effective IVR systems was to help customers find answers to their questions and complete routine tasks on their own.
+There is a fine line in designing a system that uses voice response technology optimally, since automation is the basic tenet of IVRs.
+One of the basic goals of effective IVR systems is to help customers find answers to their questions and complete routine tasks on their own.
 When a customer “zeroes out” (i.e., dials “0” or speaks a response that takes them to a human agent), this purpose is defeated.

 However, as important it is for call centers to keep track of how many callers are able to complete self-service (DIY) tasks without zeroing out, Nitzan Carmeli, an operations research fellow noted that “this metric has no value if you don’t consider the customers who abandon IVR systems (altogether) without getting any relevant service.”

-To help businesses determine an approximation as to ‘when’ is the best time to zero out, the Software Advice team repeatedly pressed zero on the dial pad IVRs or requested to speak to an agent when voice recognition was offered – until they actually reached a human being.
-The results were collated in this above circle graph.
+To help businesses determine an approximation as to ‘when’ is the best time to zero out, the team at Software Advice repeatedly pressed zero on the dial pad IVRs or requested to speak to an agent when voice recognition was offered – until they actually reached a human being.

-As a result, it appeared that most companies in this study or 28% averaged 2.94 menus before allowing the caller to speak to a live agent, whereas an additional 35% allowed callers the option on the 1st or 2nd menu.
-Pressuring callers to go to a 4th or further menu was used less an less by the companies surveyed.
+As a result, 28 percent of companies averaged 2.94 menus before allowing the caller to speak to a live agent, whereas an additional 35 percent allowed callers the option on the 1st or 2nd menu.
+Pressuring callers to go to a fourth or further menu was used less an less by the companies surveyed.

 The conventional wisdom regarding these options according to Bruce Belfiore, CEO and senior research executive at BenchmarkPortal (a leading firm in call center benchmarking) is that the branching tree structure of an IVR “should be no more than five [options] across [in the top menu] and three [submenus] deep.
 In other words, you give up to five options to callers, and when they push one of those, they can go down as many as three submenus.”